Sheep Farming in Barnet: Lyrical content

-The lyrics to the opening track, "Neon Womb", were inspired by Toyah's daily early morning journeys on London Underground, when she would often be the only passenger on the tube train, thus feeling like in a "neon womb".
+The lyrics to the opening track, "Neon Womb", were inspired by Toyah's daily early morning journeys on the London Underground, when she would often be the only passenger on the tube train, thus feeling like in a "neon womb".
 The song also refers to the singer's unresolved relationship with her mother.
 The track "Computer" was inspired by computer programming which was a new profession at that time, and Toyah's fascination by the idea of using binary code to create a new, digital world and storing information there indefinitely.
 "Waiting" was written after reading the prophecies of Nostradamus.

 "Our Movie" was inspired by a weekend spent with friends in a cottage in Buckinghamshire and their walks in the fields.
 "Danced" is as much "about the second coming of Christ" as about "the return of an alien that can travel through time dimensions".
 "Race Through Space" was inspired by predictions for the future, possible technological advancements and space exploration, and is about "imagining what it would be like if we were actually able to regularly go into space, use space, decide to spend part of our lives in space".